A sustained reduction in waste

 Investing in our assets

-- Operating communal food organics recycling hubs, expanding from three to six locations in 2022
+- Operating communal Food Organics and Garden Organics and Glass recycling hubs, expanding to 16 locations in 2023

 - Converting the Elwood Food Organics and Garden Organics (FOGO) trial to an ongoing service